oicr-gsi/oicr-gsi/source/data-review-reporting/report-tips.rst

 	 --inputs purple.alternate.json \
 	 --host http://cromwell-dev-2.hpc.oicr.on.ca:8000 >purple.alternate.txt

 #.
 Retrieve the workflow outputs from the `Cromwell workflow manager`_ using the workflow ID in purple.alternate.txt.
+Click the "OUTPUT" tab and copy the ".solPrimary.purple.zip" file stored in "purple_directory" to your working directory
 #.
 Complete the procedure as in `alt-solution`_ above.

 .. _purple.wdl: https://github.com/oicr-gsi/purple/blob/main/purple.wdl